 • The primary objective of SHOUT is to evaluate the impact of the collected data on forecasts of tropical cyclones.
 All decisions on when to fly and the corresponding flight patterns should be made with this in mind.

-• Model-based guidance for targeting GPS dropsonde observations in forecast sensitive regions is expected and should be a major consideration in flight design
+• Model-based guidance for targeting GPS dropsonde observations in forecast sensitive regions is expected and should be a major consideration in flight design.

 • Flight plans (either different days or within the same flight) are expected to include a combination of environmental elements and sampling over the center of the storm.
 HS3 demonstrated the ability to modify patterns over the storm center including GPS dropsonde launch locations in real time, but it should be recognized that the pilots do require additional time to communicate and coordinate changes in drop locations with air traffic control (a general rule of thumb is to allow ~30-min for ATC track change approval).
 Mission science should consider pattern complexity and local air traffic congestion when requesting flight plan changes.